Privacy Policy

 - We do not collect financial or payment information directly (payments are processed by the relevant app store platform).

 - We do not sync your alarm times, goal wake-up time, or individual wake-up timestamps to our servers.
-Only the aggregate leaderboard metrics listed in Section 2.2 are uploaded when you participate in the leaderboard.
+Only the leaderboard data listed in Section 2.2 (your best alarm-dismissal times, the mission for each, and your display name and avatar) is uploaded when you participate in the leaderboard.
+We do not upload your push-up totals, streaks, or badges.

 3. How We Use Your Information